valeriaalif/Rocket-App/README.md

 1. Download the Expo Go app from the PlayStore/AppStore
 2. Open the app and scan the QR that displays in the terminal
 3. You are ready to go!

+## Rocket Girls

+Rocket Girls, born in the heart of Costa Rica in 2018, is not just a non-profit organization; It is a catalyst for change.
+Our mission is clear: empower minorities through the transformative force of technology.
+If you want to learn more please click on this link https://www.rocketgirls.org